 The Spirits of the Game

-But the most enlightened players know the true priority.
+The most enlightened Humans of all serve an even higher cause.
 Winning, losing, and having fun all have their place, but what matters is killing minifigs.
 Lots and lots of them.

-In MOC Combat, players are not only given the freedom to build and smash whatever new Creations their febrile imaginations churn out, but are invited to consider the deeper issues of Human enjoyment and brick-based eschatology and to plot their shared experience accordingly.
+In MOC Combat, players are not only given the freedom to build and smash whatever new creations their febrile imaginations churn out, but are invited to consider the deeper issues of brick-based eschatology and Human enjoyment and to plot their shared experience accordingly.

 Creations and storylines in a BrikVerse have varying degrees of reality, determined by their Human's level of interest in them.
 This ontological clutch power is called Kanon.
 As much as minifigs love slaying enemies and looting bricks, true spoils of a BrikWar are the chance to be immortalized in Kanon.